Planning what you will do in an upcoming soccer game is relatively easy. However, you cannot account for how the game plays out.

 The best players will scan the field approximately six times between each pass.
 You have to be quick, and while we would like to give you more information, it is a skill you need to work on.

-Remember, you want to look in front of you, behind, and most of all, your blind spots.
+Remember, you want to look in front of you, behind, and, most of all, your blind spots.

-Absorb Valuable Information About The Soccer Match
+Absorb Valuable Information About The Soccer Game

 While scanning the field, you want to know what information is most valuable to you and your team.
 In my experience, helpful information is broken down into four parts.
 These are: